jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    The compiled files must have been compiled with the same version of |Coq|.
    The compiled files are neither replayed nor rechecked.

-   * :n:`Import` - TBA
-   * :n:`Export` - TBA

-   .. todo: I can't make sense of the old explanations for Import and Export
+   * :n:`Import` - additionally does an :cmd:`Import` on the loaded module, making components defined in the module available by their short names
+   * :n:`Export` - additionally does an :cmd:`Export` on the loaded module, making components defined in the module available by their short names *and* marking them to be imported when the current module is itself imported into a third module.

+   If the required module has already been loaded, :n:`Import` and :n:`Export` make the command is equivalent to :cmd:`Import` or :cmd:`Export`.

    The mapping between
    physical directories and logical names at the time of requiring the file must be consistent with the mapping used to compile the file.
 If several files match, one of them is picked in an unspecified fashion.

-   .. todo both sentences still true?
-Second sentence is unsettling

-   .. todo: remove the following 3 variants

-   .. cmdv:: Require Import @qualid
-      :name: Require Import

-      This loads and declares the module :n:`@qualid` and its dependencies then imports the contents of :n:`@qualid` as described for :cmd:`Import`.
-It does not import the modules that :n:`@qualid` depends on unless these modules were themselves required in module :n:`@qualid`
-      using :cmd:`Require Export`, or if they are recursively required through a series of :cmd:`Require Export`\s.
-If the required module has already been loaded, :cmd:`Require Import` :n:`@qualid` simply imports it, as :cmd:`Import` :n:`@qualid` would.

-   .. cmdv:: Require Export @qualid
-      :name: Require Export

-      This command acts as :cmd:`Require Import` :n:`@qualid`, but if a further module, say `A`, contains a command :cmd:`Require Export` `B`, then the command :cmd:`Require Import` `A` also imports the module `B.`

-   .. cmdv:: Require {| Import | Export } {+ @qualid }

-      This loads the
-      modules named by the :token:`qualid` sequence and their recursive dependencies.
-If
-      ``Import`` or ``Export`` is given, it also imports these modules and all the recursive dependencies that were marked or transitively marked as ``Export``.

 .. cmd:: From @qualid Require {? {| Import | Export } } {+ @qualid }
    :name: From ...
 Require ...